HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 This represents a CVR having a single voted contest, in which the allocation of the indication is `unknown` (e.g. the mark is marginal).
 The `Status` of the `CVRSnapshot` is `needs-adjudication` so as to flag a downstream system.

-An adjudicator takes a look at the mark, and determines that it does not convey voter intent to make a selection for `Mark Zetzer`, `IsAllocable` is set to `false`, and a new `CVRSnapshot` is created recording this action:
+An adjudicator takes a look at the mark, and determines that there is not voter intent to make a selection for `Mark Zetzer`.
+Thus, `IsAllocable` is set to `false`, and a new `CVRSnapshot` is created recording this action:

 ```xml
 <cdf:CVRSnapshot>